-Imagine having the same sample size for the whole duration of survey.
+Imagine having the same sample size for the whole duration of a transportation survey.

-And finally, .
+And finally, imagine not wasting time and resources on data recording and transcription.
 But instead, saving it for quality analysis.
 Here too, MOTIONTAG’s technology offers support.

 The absence of passengers’ memory and response bias challenges, together with cost reduction is not an unfeasible goal for our customers, but an everyday research reality.